mflorence99/mflo-spinning-numbers/readme.md

 | [Info](http://mflo.io/mflo-polymer-components/) | For more information on my Polymer elements |
 | <img src="http://mflo.io/public/bower.png" width="48"> | ```bower install --save mflo-spinning-numbers``` |

+> The demo and test pages are hosted by [surge](surge.sh).
+This is a great service I highly recommend you check out.
+The pages and associated code are automatically pushed to surge using its CLI during the build process.
+Awesome!

 ## How to Use

 The element contains a single, read/write ```value``` property which optionally can be set initially:

 ```html
   <mflo-spinning-numbers value="1234">
   </mflo-spinning-numbers>